 No new buildings were added at the college until the 1987 Legislature approved \$8.5 million in construction funds for Oregon community colleges.
-Among the projects approved was a new Family Resource Center for LBCC's Parent Education program.
+Among the projects approved was a new center for LBCC's Family Resources program.
 The new building opened the fall of 1988 and was formally dedicated in February 1989.